Ahmed-I-Abdullah/p2p-code-collaboration/README.md

 ## Overview
-This project is a code collaboration tool simialr to Github except it runs on a on a peer-to-peer (P2P) distributed network architecture.
+This project is a code collaboration tool similar to Github except it runs on a on a peer-to-peer (P2P) distributed network architecture.
 It is built using Go and the libp2p framework.

 ### Overall Architecture
 Peer Groups: